jnthn/6model/java/README.txt

 to the next person or compiler who reads the program.
 We need clarity here, not golf.

+C# var becomes Java <typename> because Java does not do implicit typing.
+You have to work out the type yourself and declare it :-(

 Lambdas and References to Functions
 -----------------------------------